Times change and my website needed to change too. To see the 2020 update of this page click this link

 The increased level of thyroid hormone in hyperthyroid cats causes their intestines to be more active.
 This is why many of these cats have bulky or loose stools.
 The odor of your cat's litter box may be considerably worse than it used to be.

-Panting or Difficulty breathing
+Panting Or Difficulty Breathing

 Cats that are hyperthyroid generate more body heat and may pant as they try to dissipate it.
 They are more sensitive to heat than they once were.
 If they get to a point in the disease where their heart is weakened, panting and difficulty breathing is more likely due to problems getting enough oxygen.

-Weakness and Listlessness
+Weakness And Listlessness

 In later stages of hyperthyroidism multiple factors often cause cats become debilitated and weak.
 Muscle tremors, wasting, an anemic meow and generalized weakness can all be symptoms of advanced hyperthyroidism.
 Supplemental vitamin B-6 has helped somewhat with this problem in humans. (ref)

 In healthy cats, the lobes of the thyroid gland cannot be felt with one’s fingers when you examine your cats neck.
 In hyperthyroid cat at least one lobe is often larger than it should be and can be felt.
 You or your veterinarian may be able to detect this or small, pea-sized nodules, within the glands.
 Many older cats do have lumps in their thyroid glands but not all of them are hyperthyroid - yet.
-If your veterinarian detects any mass in the thyroid area, it is prudent to run the T-4 test and a blood calcium level.
-Some of these masses turn out to be located in the parathyroid glands that are adjacent to the thyroids.
+If your veterinarian detects any mass in the thyroid area, it is prudent to run the T-4 test and a blood calcium measurement. (ref) Some of these masses turn out to be located in the parathyroid glands that are adjacent to the thyroids.
 The parathyroid glands are involved in regulation of body calcium.

 There is still a sizable group of hyperthyroid cats that we have trouble identifying with either of these two tests.
 The cat's level of T-4 and T-3 fluctuate during the day and sometimes the sample is taken when they are lower and in the normal range.
 Repeated T-4/T-3 tests usually identify these cats.
 Other diseases can also artificially lower T-4 levels.

 If the results of both tests are still inconclusive but the results of other tests indicate liver, heart, kidney or muscle problems, or if no other disease is found that could account for the symptoms your pet is having, a thyroid scan needs to be performed.
-In this test, your cat is given an injection of a small amount of a radioactive element called technetium.
-Then an image similar to an x-ray is taken to find out where the material traveled.
+In this test, your cat is given an injection of a small amount of a radioactive element called technetium. (ref) Then an image similar to an x-ray is taken to find out where the material traveled.
 It has an affinity for glands and tends to concentrate there. (ref) If more is seen in the thyroid image than there should be, the cat is hyperthyroid.
 The test allows the radiologist to actually see your cat's thyroid gland and locate areas of problem within it.
 This can pick up the few cats with malignant thyroid tumors or those that might be cured surgically.
 It will also identify the few cats that have misplaced thyroid tissue somewhere else in their bodies.

 The technetium test requires equipment that most veterinarians do not have.
-If your veterinarian is suspicious that a borderline high or normal T4 test is due to the pet having another medical problem that masks hyperthyroid tests, your vet may decide to have an Equilibrium Dialysis Free T-4 test run before sending you to a facility large enough to run the technietium test.
-The Equilibrium Free T-4 test often identifies hyperthyroid cats that are sick with multiple diseases that give a falsely-low Free T-4 reading.
+If your veterinarian is suspicious that a borderline high or normal T4 test is due to the pet having another medical problem that masks hyperthyroid tests, your vet may decide to have an Equilibrium Dialysis Free T-4 test run before sending you to a facility large enough to run the technetium test.
+The Equilibrium Free T-4 test often identifies hyperthyroid cats that are sick with multiple diseases that give a falsely-low Free T-4 reading. (ref)

 We are not certain yet.
 But here are some things we do know:

-Veterinarians did not notice that house cats were developing hyperthyroidism in numbers until after 1979. (ref) Curiously, that was about the time that whales and herring gulls in the St. Laurence Seaway, and cormorants in Tokyo Bay began developing similar thyroid problems.
+Veterinarians did not notice that house cats were developing hyperthyroidism in numbers until after 1979.
+Curiously, that was about the time that whales and herring gulls in the St. Laurence Seaway, and cormorants in Tokyo Bay began developing similar thyroid problems.
 Both these areas are highly polluted with industrial chemicals.
 There are two chemicals that have been suspected as being the root of this problem.
 The most recent ones are called Polybrominated diphenyl ethers (PBDEs).
 Since the 1970s they have widely contaminated our environment.
 PBDEs are flame retardants used in building materials, electronics, furnishing, motor vehicles, airplanes, plastics, polyurethane foams and textiles.
 PBDEs are found in particularly high concentrations in fish that are high up the food chain and, therefore, in seafood-flavor cat foods. (ref)